muratk5n/thirdwave/en/README.md

 ---

 :) Just teasing the Canadians..
 Good people..
+The Shat is Canadian, most do not know.
+D. Sutherland, Leslie Nielsen, Jim Carrey, lota actors.
+I guess US is already invaded.

 ---